More Hot Water for Letitia James - April 17th, Hour 3

 It will not be Linda.

-All right, spring is here with it, unpredictable weather.
+All right, spring is here.

-And with that, you don't want to be caught caught off guard if severe storms or emergencies hit.
+And with that, you don't want to be caught off guard if severe storms or emergencies hit.

-Now that's where rapid radios can ensure you stay in touch no matter what Mother Nature may throw your way.
+Now, that's where Rapid Radios can ensure you stay in touch no matter what Mother Nature may throw your way.

-They're walkie talkies, but they're industrial strength.
+They're walkie-talkies, but they're industrial strength.

 They're not a toy.